MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/n-1-installation-configuration.md

 ### Working folders

 > [!NOTE]
 > The field values that are described here are the default values that are automatically set when environments are upgraded from AX 2012 R3.
 However, you should verify that they are correct.
-These values must be manually entered for environments that haven't been upgraded from AX 2012 R3.

 1. Sign in to Headquarters, and go to **Retail and Commerce \> Headquarters setup \> Commerce scheduler \> Working folders**.
 2. Make sure that the following field values are set in the grid.